Theaker Wilder: Later life and death

 Wilder became rector of Tullyaughnish (Ramelton, County Donegal) in 1769 and died in late 1777 or, most likely, January 1778, at his home, Grovehall (a townland between Ramelton and Kilmacrennan—not Castle Grove near Letterkenny).
-The living of Tullyaughnish was in the gift of Trinity College Dublin at that time.
+The living of Tullyaughnish was in the patronage of the Provost and Fellows of Trinity College Dublin at that time.

 His death was reported in the first issue of the Dublin Evening Journal and a few days later in The Londonderry Journal.
 According to one account—"It is interesting to know that Mr. Theaker Wilder was killed in a drunken riot, just at the time when Goldsmith's social success was at its height"—but this cannot be true since Goldsmith had already been dead for almost four years by the time Wilder died.
 Another source ascribes his death to an accident sustained when arriving home late from a local hostelry.
 In any event, his widow took steps to secure his assets.
 Advertisements to this effect appeared in The Londonderry Journal for several weeks after his death.